Brexit trade war fears ‘Ask Me Anything’ hosted live

 Ask Me Anything

-Brexit trade war fears ‘Ask Me Anything’ hosted live by chief political commentator John Rentoul
+‘Ask Me Anything’ on Brexit trade war fears hosted live by chief political commentator John Rentoul

-Now the plan for the Northern Ireland protocol has been published by the government John Rentoul will be on hand to answer your questions about what it means for the UK
+Now the plan for the Northern Ireland protocol has been published by the government, John Rentoul will be on hand to answer your questions about what it means for the UK

 David Frost, the Brexit minister, published the government’s plan for the future of the Northern Ireland protocol on Wednesday.

-Mr Frost issued a new “command paper” that would radically rework the Northern Ireland protocol, a deal he himself negotiated and which only came into force in January, effectively removing most of a trade border created in the Irish Sea.
+Lord Frost issued a command paper that would radically rework the Northern Ireland protocol – a deal he helped to negotiate and which came into force only in January, which introduced checks on goods that have been described as amounting to a border in the Irish Sea.

 But the proposal was swiftly rejected by the EU.
 “We will not agree to a renegotiation of the protocol,” said Maros Sefcovic, the European Commission’s vice president, in an official statement.

 It has led to officials warning of a trade war between Britain and the EU.
-They claim it is “inevitable” if the UK refuses to back down on its new demands for post-Brexit rules on Northern Ireland.
+EU sources claim that is “inevitable” if the UK refuses to back down on its demands for new post-Brexit rules on Northern Ireland.

-I think the key paragraph is number 77: “To provide space for these discussions, the government believes it is vital to provide certainty and stability for businesses in Northern Ireland in the short term.
+The key paragraph of the UK government’s proposals is number 77: “To provide space for these discussions, the government believes it is vital to provide certainty and stability for businesses in Northern Ireland in the short term.
 Accordingly, we believe we and the EU should agree a ‘standstill’ on existing arrangements, including the operation of grace periods in force, and a freeze on existing legal actions and processes, to ensure there is room to negotiate without further cliff edges, and to provide a genuine signal of good intent to find ways forward.”

 To find out how to sign up to our full range of free newsletters click here

 So, for all the talk of “renegotiating” or even “tearing up” the protocol, the only specific proposal at this stage is to freeze things as they are to allow talks to take place.
-The EU has already rejected the idea, saying that its interpretation of the protocol requires new restrictions on goods going to Northern Ireland from the rest of the UK to be imposed from 1 October.
+Nevertheless, the EU insists that its interpretation of the protocol requires new restrictions on goods going to Northern Ireland from the rest of the UK to be imposed from 1 October.

-To join the conversation scroll down for the comments section or click here for our most commented on articles
+To join the conversation scroll down for the comments section or click here for our most commented-on articles

-In my view, the UK government’s position is a reasonable one, and the EU is being inflexible – suggesting that sausages to Belfast supermarkets undermine the integrity of the EU single market.
+In my view, the UK government’s position is a reasonable one, and the EU is being inflexible – suggesting that sending sausages to Belfast supermarkets undermines the integrity of the EU single market.
 But I hope these are the opening negotiating positions and that good sense will prevail.

-Have you got questions about the Brexit protocols following these developments?
-I will be on hand on Friday lunchtime to answer as many as I can about what has happened this week between the UK and the UK and what is likely to happen next.
+Do you have questions about the Brexit rules following these developments?
+I will be on hand on Friday lunchtime to answer as many as I can about what has happened this week between the UK and the EU and what is likely to happen next.

 If you have a question, submit it now, or when I join you live at 1pm on Friday 23 July for an ‘Ask Me Anything’ event.